 - trading cardboard boxes in your storage areas for plastic containers (cockroaches and other insects love cardboard)

-- spraying around your outdoor firewood pile (to keep away carpenter ants and other wood-boring insects too!)
+- spraying around your outdoor firewood pile and wood debris (to keep away carpenter ants, wood-boring beetles, and other insects too!)

 - using gravel where wood contacts the ground (helps prevent rot)